-The Society has a water sharing agreement with the Feltham Piscatorials which enables Society members to fish the Feltham Piscatorials waters.
+The Society has a water sharing agreement with the Feltham & Twickenham Piscatorial Society which enables CSAS members to fish their waters.
 The basis of of the agreement is the exchange of 5 permits.

 The waters are listed below.

 Sivyers is F&TPS's Premier water located in Sunbury-on-Thames in Middx.
 The water is open daily from 7.00 a.m. from 1st May - 31st March.
 It offers all year round fishing with its busy period between June and September.
 On-site facilities include ladies and gents toilets and a secure all-weather car park.
 The site has two lakes, the smaller of which will be re-developed in late 2006 to provide a mixed fishery of 20+ pegs specifically designed for pole and light waggler fishing.

 Angling is from purpose built swims that provide safe access to the lake.
 The main lake has around 40 pegs able to provide first class fishing in a peaceful environment.
 Sivyers is a mixed coarse fishery but predominately contains Carp to over 20 lb, Bream to over 6lb and Tench to over 5lb along with lots of silver fish such as Roach to over 2lbs, Rudd and Skimmer Bream.
 The lake also holds some specimen Perch to over 4lbs.

 Whilst pellets, sweetcorn and meat are good baits during the summer months, in the colder weather it pays to turn to smaller hook baits such as casters, maggots and worms.

 SheepWalk Lake Complex

 Sheepwalk complex is situated in Shepperton in Middx.
 There are two lakes on the complex which mainly contain Carp, Tench and Bream.
 The smaller lake of the two is popular with pleasure and carp anglers alike while the large lake which runs alongside the M3 motorway is mainly fished by carp anglers.